-UNIT V Z - TRANSFORMS AND DIFFERENCE EQUATIONS
+Z - TRANSFORMS AND DIFFERENCE EQUATIONS UNIT V

-Z- transforms - Elementary properties - Inverse Z - transform (using partial fraction and residues) - Convolution theorem - Formation of difference equations - Solution of difference equations using Z - transform.
+Z- transforms - Elementary properties - Inverse Z - transform (using partial fraction and residues) -Convolution theorem - Formation of difference equations - Solution of difference equations using Z - transform.

-The understanding of the mathematical principles on transforms and partial differential equations would provide them the ability to formulate and solve some of the physical problems of engineering.
+The understanding of the mathematical principles on transforms and partial differential them the ability to formulate and solve some of the physical problems of engineering.